csc-training/summerschool/gpu/docs/08-sycl-essentials.md

-# Task Graph as a Directed Acyclic Graph
+# SYCL Dependencies and Concurrency

 ![Examples of a linear chain (left) and Y-pattern (right) of dependencies.](img/graphs.svg){.center width=60%}